imfht/URLGetter/README.md

 # URLGetter
 dev ops engineer‘s url fetcher

-# Project Title

-One Paragraph of project description goes here

 ## Getting Started
 1. the main.py read urls from open(sys.argv[1])
-2. then fetch the urls use gevent and use BeautifulSoup grep all links in source html(a tag only)
+2. then fetch the urls use gevent, BeautifulSoup will grep all links in source html(a tag only)
 3. print each url

 ### Prerequisites